Fleur Lombard: Martin Cody

 The fire was deliberately started by security guard Martin Cody on his first day at work at the supermarket.
 Cody was said to live in a fantasy world and started the fire to relieve his boredom.
 He phoned a colleague to say the fire was "a good one", and was seen punching the air with glee before firefighters arrived on the scene.
 Cody, aged 21, was convicted at Exeter Crown Court of manslaughter and arson.
 The judge who sentenced him to seven-and-a-half years' imprisonment at the Royal Courts of Justice stated that he had escaped a life sentence for the manslaughter only because psychiatrists were unable to say he posed a continuing serious risk to the public.
 Lombard's parents criticised the jail sentence, saying psychiatric treatment would have been more appropriate.

 Legacy

 Lombard's funeral service was held on 14 February 1996, at Derby Cathedral.
 She was cremated and her ashes were later interred in the churchyard of St Enodoc's Church, Trebetherick, Cornwall.
 A trust fund and bursary were set up in her memory.

 A memorial plaque stands close to where Lombard died.
 Her name is on the UK National Firefighters Memorial located near St. Paul's Cathedral, London.

 In her memory, Avon Fire and Rescue Service have set up the Fleur Lombard Bursary Fund.
 This provides travel grants so that a junior UK firefighter may visit the fire service of another country.

 On 15 May 2019, Great Western Railway named a Class 800 intercity express train (IET), No. 800023, in her honour.

+On 9 November 2024, Lombard's family was announced as one of the first recipients of the Elizabeth Emblem.